davidgroves/SkyPlusController/README.md

 This is a PITA because of how things work.

-1.)
-We cannot just run an Alexa service in the amazon cloud via a lambda function or whatever, because we need to run the service within your firewall.
+- We cannot just run an Alexa service in the amazon cloud via a lambda function or whatever, because we need to run the service within your firewall.

-2.)
-We cannot just emulate a locally controllable device using something like the WeMo protocol, as that only supports "On/Off" type functionality and we need more.
+- We cannot just emulate a locally controllable device using something like the WeMo protocol, as that only supports "On/Off" type functionality and we need more.
 The Phillips home automation devices offer more control but nothing that would be actually useful for a STB.

-3.)
-I cannot run a generic webservice and make it avalible to more than myself because you need to speak to your specific home to control your STB.
+- I cannot run a generic webservice and make it avalible to more than myself because you need to speak to your specific home to control your STB.

-4.)
-Assuming you have a dynamic IPv4 address, that is going to be a problem too.
+- Assuming you have a dynamic IPv4 address, that is going to be a problem too.

 Therefore, to make this work.

-a.)
-You need to configure an Alexa service. b.)
-You need locally running code on a device (like a home server or a home raspberry pi). c.)
-You need either a static IPv4 address or Dynamic DNS to give you a static hostname. d.)
-You need to use an SSL certifiate, even for your own in dev apps.
+- You need to configure an Alexa service.
+- You need locally running code on a device (like a home server or a home raspberry pi).
+- You need either a static IPv4 address or Dynamic DNS to give you a static hostname.
+- You need to use an SSL certifiate, even for your own in dev apps.
-Thankfully this can be a self-signed certificate. e.)
-You need a webserver to do the SSL and forward it to the alexa.py app.
+Thankfully this can be a self-signed certificate.
+- You need a webserver to do the SSL and forward it to the alexa.py app.
 I use nginx, but other options like apache would be fine.

 Network Setup.